 A rare condition known as molar disease or molar pregnancy can be the reason for a false positive on the pregnancy test.
 This condition is a type of gestational trophoblastic disease and is of two types.
-In complete molar pregnancy, the embryo or normal placental tissue is absent.
-In partial molar pregnancy, the embryo and normal placental tissue are present, but the embryo is abnormal and malformed.
-Molar pregnancies have dangerous complications, including cancer, and necessitates immediate treatment.
+In a complete molar pregnancy, the embryo or normal placental tissue is absent.
+In a partial molar pregnancy, the embryo and normal placental tissue are present, but the embryo is abnormal and malformed.
+Molar pregnancies have dangerous complications, including cancer, and necessitate immediate treatment.

-- It is possible to become pregnant again if you have been sexually active the time after a miscarriage, especially in the first menstrual cycle.
+- It is possible to become pregnant again if you have been sexually active after a miscarriage, especially in the first menstrual cycle.
 In this case, you could have a truly positive pregnancy test, but it requires confirmation with blood tests.

 - Certain medical drugs could also lead to a positive pregnancy test, such as Pregnyl or Profasi, as these drugs contain hCG.